about bodegas Robles

 They seek to enrich their community as well as the natural world with their “Follow Your Strain” program, which allows laypeople to track the progress of an individual vine online.
 Followers are invited to visit the vineyard to assist in pruning, topping, and even harvest.
 This allows participants to develop a relationship with the natural world while also being educated about organic farming practices and the role of a healthy ecosystem in the production of good wine.

-Bodegas Robles calls their vines “godmothers,” teaching the “principals of agriculture and the virtue of patience.”
+Bodegas Robles calls their vines “godmothers,” teaching the “principles of agriculture and the virtue of patience.”
 The culmination of 75 years of family effort, their award winning wines are a true expression of the place, its history and the community who continues to make them.